 CRNF received a ten year property tax abatement from Montgomery County, Kansas in connection with its construction that expired on December 31, 2007.
 In connection with the expiration of the abatement, the county reassessed CRNF's nitrogen fertilizer plant and classified the nitrogen fertilizer plant as almost entirely real property instead of almost entirely personal property.
 The reassessment has resulted in an increase to annual property tax expense for CRNF by an average of approximately \$10.7 million per year for the years ended December 31, 2008 and December 31, 2009, and approximately \$11.7 million for the year ended December 31, 2010.
 CRNF does not agree with the county's classification of the nitrogen fertilizer plant and is currently disputing it before the Kansas Court of Tax Appeals ("COTA").
 However, CRNF has fully accrued and paid for the property taxes the county claims are owed for the years ended December 31, 2009 and 2008, and have fully accrued such amounts for the year ended December 31, 2010.
 The first payment in respect of CRNF's 2010 property taxes was paid in December 2010 and the second payment will be made in May 2011.
 These amounts are reflected as a direct operating expense in the Consolidated Statements of Operations.
 An evidentiary hearing before COTA occurred during the first quarter of 2011 regarding the property tax claims for the year ended December 31, 2008.
 CRNF believes COTA is likely to issue a ruling sometime during 2011.
 However, the timing of a ruling in the case is uncertain, and there can be no assurance that CRNF will receive a ruling in 2011.
-If CRNF is successful in having the nitrogen fertilizer plant reclassified as personal property, in whole or in part, a portion of the accrued and paid expenses would be refunded to CRNF, which could have a positive material or below the elevated trates described above.
+If CRNF is successful in having the nitrogen fertilizer plant reclassified as personal property, in whole or in part, a portion of the accrued and paid expenses would be refunded to CRNF, which could have a positive material effect on the results of operations.
+If CRNF is not successful in having the nitrogen fertilizer plant reclassified as personal property, in whole or in part, a portion of the accrued and paid expenses would